1966 California Angels season

-The 1966 California Angels season, the team's first in Anaheim, involved the Angels finishing sixth in the American League with a record of 80 wins and 82 losses, 18 games behind the AL and World Series Champion Baltimore Orioles.
+The 1966 California Angels season was the 6th season of the Angels franchise in the American League, the 1st in Anaheim, and their 1st season playing their home games at Anaheim Stadium.
+The Angels finished the season sixth in the American League with a record of 80 wins and 82 losses, 18 games behind the AL and World Series Champion Baltimore Orioles.